Faith Evans announces Notorious B.I.G. duets album

 R & B star Faith Evans announced on Friday that "The King & I" will be released on May 19, two days before what would have been the rapper's 45th birthday.

-The Nototious B.I.G. -- also known as Biggie Smalls and born Christopher Wallace -- was gunned down in Los Angeles on March 9, 1997.
+The Notorious B.I.G. -- also known as Biggie Smalls and born Christopher Wallace -- was gunned down in Los Angeles on March 9, 1997.

 Evans and Wallace were still legally married but estranged at the time of his death.